 A good rule of thumb is to buy tires from the same brands you would buy adult tires from.
 If you don’t know what those brands are, don’t worry, we’ve picked good tires for you here.

 You’ll also note that in the smaller sizes, Kenda definitely has a corner on the market which is actually a good thing since they make high-quality tires.
+Moreover, Vee Tire Co. has been edging in there with their Crown Gem model stocked on a lot of kid’s mountain bikes.

 For young kids, particularly in the 12″ to 14″ size range, you want to look for an all-terrain tire that can be ridden on-road and off.
 Young kids love to ride their bikes wherever they may take them – on grass, over gravel, thru the mud, etc.